 The Dawn/plunger route worked great!
 Thanks for the tip!

 I need to get a new washer and dryer.
 I live in a 40+ year old house and I have been told that the outlet hose for the washers in these old houses are 1 1/2 inches.
 The new washers use 2 inch hoses.
 I don't even know where to go to get an answer or what to do.
 Does anyone have any advice?
 I sure would appreciate it.
 Thanks.

 By abigailprettycat from Portland, OR

 Go to your local hardware store and tell them that you need an adapter for your washer hose that will fit what you need at your house.
 Although our house and washer are a lot closer in age than your two, we still had to get an adapter to make it fit right.
-You will also need to be sure and buy plumber's tape to make sure the fittings are tight and secure.

 You can ask at various stores before making your purchase.
 A lot of stores will hook them up for you and will even haul away the old ones.
 Lowe's and Home Depot are a couple of stores that come to mind.